 On behalf of Edward Barnes

-The lawyers of Barnes & Diehl, P.C., with offices in Richmond/Chesterfield, Henrico and Hanover, Virginia, represent clients in collaborative and traditional divorce as well as a wide range of other family law issues across the state of Virginia.
+The lawyers at Barnes & Diehl, P.C., with offices in Chesterfield/Richmond, Henrico and Hanover/Mechanicsville represent and advise clients in divorce and other family law matters across the commonwealth of Virginia.